And of a Sexton and a Churchwarden

 Sexton – usually combined with the parish clerk in country parishes.
 They are the sacristan, the keeper of holy things relating to divine service.
 Responsible for the care of the church, vestments and vessels, keeping the church clean, ringing bells, opening/closing doors, digging graves and care of the churchyard.
 When there was a death in the parish, the sexton would toll the “passing bell” – nine times for a married man, eight for a bachelor, seven for a married woman, six for a spinster, five for a boy and four for a girl, then once for each year of a the deceased´s life.

-Churchwarden – since 1672, a woman has been permitted to carry out the duties of Church Warden, Sexton, Overseer of the Poor or Rate-Collector (but the index also lists a few female parish clerks as well!)
+Churchwarden – since 1672, a woman has been permitted to carry out the duties of Church Warden, Sexton, Overseer of the Poor or Rate-Collector (but the index also lists a few female parish clerks as well!).
+I have specifically noted these in the entry.

 Functions of a Churchwarden